Questions for Treating Physician

 NON-OPERATIVE TREATMENT WATCH & WAIT / WATCH & SCAN

-If the person chooses the observation / watch and wait approach for a small tumor, periodic imaging is advisable.
+If a patient chooses the observation / watch and wait option (generally reserved for smaller tumors), periodic imaging is required.
 Following initial diagnosis, a reasonable plan would be to get a new MRI scan in six months.
-If there is no growth, wait one year, and repeat the scan yearly for five years.
-Be sure to inform your physician of any changes that may occur such as worsening of hearing, imbalance, or facial numbness.
+If there is no growth, the next scan can be done one year later and then on an annual basis.
+If there are any new symptoms, your physician should be notified immediately.
 These changes could indicate that the tumor is growing more rapidly.
-By waiting, there is a slight risk you could lose part or all of your hearing in the involved ear.
+By waiting, there is a risk you could lose part or all of your hearing in the involved ear.

-If significant growth does occur during the observation period, treatment is indicated and you and your physician may decide to choose between one of two therapies: radiation treatment (for control) or microsurgical removal.
+If significant growth does occur during the observation period, active treatment is indicated and you and your physician may decide to choose between one of two therapies: radiation treatment or microsurgical resection.

 RADIATION TREATMENT FOR ACOUSTIC NEUROMA

-There are several different ways to deliver the radiation required for effective treatment of an acoustic neuroma.
-Gamma Knife, LINAC, Novalis, XKnife and CyberKnife are all names of specific machines that deliver radiation.
-In each case, the beam that radiates the tumor consists of highly charged photons; the differences lie in the way they produce the photons as well as the technology they use to focus the beam(s) to the area of interest.
-Proton Beam is a different form of radiation therapy.
-Although proton beam centers are few around the US, there are certain instances when proton radiation has benefits over photon radiation.
-You should discuss this with your physician.
+There are several different ways to deliver the type of focused radiation required for effective treatment of an acoustic neuroma.
+Gamma Knife, LINAC, Novalis, XKnife, CyberKnife are all names of specific machines that deliver radiation.
+In each case, the beam that radiates the tumor consists of highly charged photons (x-rays or gamma rays); the differences lie in the way they produce the photons as well as the technology they use to focus the beam(s) to the specific area of the tumor.
+Proton Beam is a form of radiation treatment that uses a different principle to focus the radiation energy.
+You should discuss the various options for radiation treatment with your physician.

 QUESTIONS FOR THE RADIATION TREATING MEDICAL PROFESSIONALS

-If you have opted for radiation treatment of your tumor, you may want to ask some of the following questions of your radiation therapist, nurse, neurosurgeon, neurotologist, radiation physicist, radiation oncologist or neuroradiologist:
+If you have opted for radiation treatment of your tumor, you may want to ask some of the following questions of your radiation therapist, neurosurgeon, or neurotologist.
+Be sure that you are comfortable with the responses:

 - How long have you been performing radiation treatment of acoustic neuromas?
 Have any problems emerged in any of your patients?

-- Have you been certified to do radiation for patients with acoustic neuroma?
+- Have you been certified to do radiation for patients with acoustic neuromas?

 - What type of radiation treatment (e.g., Gamma Knife, LINAC, CyberKnife, Novalis FSR, proton beam, etc.) do you most commonly perform?
 What are the advantages of this type of radiation over the others that are available?